 - Clinical Design – developing objectives and strategies for teaching, along with behavioral support strategies, specific to your child’s individual needs

-- Clinical Consultation – availability of a clinician to support families, school/daycare staff, and other team members
+- Clinical Consultation – availability of a clinician to support families, school or daycare staff, and other team members

-- Education – instruction in cognitive, social, play, self-care, and communication skills provided at home, at school/daycare, or in the community
+- Education – instruction in cognitive, social, play, self-care, and communication skills provided at home, at school or daycare, or in the community

 Transitioning to School